A powerful, collective voice for those excluded by facial difference.

-There is no membership fee for at least one year.
+There is no membership fee for at least the first year.
 Donations are welcomed.
-A fee structure will be created details of which will be advised during the first year of the alliance.
+A fee structure will be created, details of which will be advised during the first year of the alliance.
 There may be different types of membership.

 Sunshine Welfare Foundation

 “People with a different appearance often face discrimination and unfair treatment, especially at school or when looking for a job.
 But a study we did in Taiwan found that among the general public, 1 person out of 8 has also experienced negative treatment because of appearance.
 Judging people by how they look is prevalent in our society, that’s why we feel that Face Equality is a basic right.
 By promoting Face Equality, we not only hope to improve the status of people with facial disfigurement, but we also hope to create a friendlier environment, more equal and more respectful of diversity.”